DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 ## Why we did this

-Third-party systems and services need programmatic access to the register of training providers data.
-For example, Department for Education (DfE) services may need to verify provider details or retrieve training provider information for their applications.
+Third-party systems and services need programmatic access to the Register of training providers data.
+For example, the Department for Education (DfE) services may need to verify provider details or retrieve training provider information for their applications.

 Previously, there was no secure, self-service way for users to generate credentials for API access.
 This meant:

-- we had to manually provision API access for each third party
+- we had to provision API access for each third party manually
 - it was difficult to track which third parties were accessing the data
 - we could not easily revoke or expire access when it was no longer needed
 - there was no audit trail of API access